thunderheadone/one-sdk-cordova/examples/optimizing-programmatically-using-json-example/README.md

 	*Note:* Skip `Step 1` in the guide as you'll be using this Ionic example app instead.

-2. Navigate to `app.component.ts` and input your ONE credentials.
+2. Open `app.component.ts` and input your ONE credentials.

 	```
 	one.init({